zoomforth/python-saml/README.md

 ```

+### Replay attacks ###

+ In order to avoid reply attacks, you can store the ID of the SAML messages already processed, to avoid processing them twice.
+Since the Messages expires and will be invalidated due that fact, you don't need to store those IDs longer than the time frame that you currently accepting.

+ Get the ID of the last processed message/assertion with the get_last_message_id/get_last_assertion_id method of the Auth object.

 ### Main classes and methods ###

 Described below are the main classes and methods that can be invoked from the SAML2 library.